bdesanctis/bamdam/README.md

 ## Description

-Important note - this software is still in development!
+Warning - this software is still in development.
+Things are changing often here, and more is on the way!

-Please contact me with any issues, unexpected behavior, or requests! bddesanctis@gmail.com
+Please contact me with any issues, unexpected behavior, or requests. bddesanctis@gmail.com

 Welcome to bamdam!
 The goal of this toolkit is to provide functionality after shotgun sequencing aeDNA reads have been mapped to a reference database and run through [ngsLCA](https://github.com/miwipe/ngsLCA) using the reference database taxonomy to obtain a .lca file.
 If you have a lot of data, long term storing these often giant bams post-mapping can be annoying, so the first point of bamdam is to write (much) smaller versions that still include all the relevant information for the project.
-The second point of bamdam is to compute a ton of read set metrics to determine if a taxonomic node looks like a real ancient taxa.
+The second point of bamdam is to compute a ton of read set metrics to determine if a taxonomic node looks like a real ancient taxa, rather than a modern environmental, lab, or database contaminant.

 There are also the following accessory scripts:
 - PlotDamage.R for smiley plots,
 - extractreads.py for quickly extracting reads from a fq or bam belonging to a specific tax id(s), and
 - PlotPMD.R for plotting the PMD score distribution of a taxa.

-This software is not appropriate for metabarcoding data.

 Bamdam was heavily inspired by [metaDMG](https://github.com/metaDMG-dev/metaDMG-cpp) and [filterBAM](https://github.com/genomewalker/bam-filter).
 It is not particularly optimized for speed, and doesn't thread yet.
 On the other hand, it doesn't ever read a whole file into memory, so it shouldn't need that much RAM (please tell me if you manage to crash it and how).
 It can subset a 40GB bam to family level in an hour on my laptop and this should scale close to linearly.
 That feels sufficient to me for now - let me know if it's not for you.
 I could implement threading.

-More to come, probably.

 ## Installation